TonybynMp4/y_burgershot/Readme.md

 		weight = 50,
 		stack = false,
 		close = false,
-		description = "A Fluffy Pink Teddy from the Atic"
+		description = 'A Fluffy Pink Teddy from the Atic'
 	},

 	['toy1'] = {